 - XML Data Binding: Integrating XML and Object-Oriented Technologies

 - Very Large Software Systems: A Service-Oriented Approach

 - J2EE or .NET: A Managerial Perspective

-Neil also writes monthly columns for Government Computing News on a wide array of software engineering and project management topics.
-It isn’t a high bar, but he is probably the funniest writer on there.
+Neil has written monthly columns for Government Computing News on a wide array of software engineering and project management topics.
+It isn’t a high bar, but he was probably the funniest writer on there.

 Neil worked on a team assembled by the Executive Office of the President to revolutionize federal government contracting of digital services to maximize value for American taxpayers through agile development and open-source.

 We are just getting started, and we feel our courses, tutorials, and blog posts represent a great start.
 They are fun for us to create, and we hope you get real value from them–or will let us know if you don’t.

 We also have big plans for the future.
 We have ideas for mobile device applications and other products, and numerous other companies and organizations have expressed interest in building relationships with us.
 As excited as we are now, we really expect things to get even better in the future.
 We hope you will join us for the ride.